RezPaz78/countries-api/README.md

 -   This app uses `eslint` & `prettier` as well as `TypeScript` to validate & format the code.
 A `husky` pre-commit hook is also configured alongside with `lint-staged` in order to automate the validation process before each commit to the git.

--   In the main page, all countries are listed & you can filter them by region as well as searching for a specific country.
+-   In the main page, all countries are listed in a `sorted` manner & you can filter them by region as well as searching for a specific country.
+Sorting is done on fetch.
 Searching is done using `context API` for `state-management`.
 The filter functionality is a two-way binded flow i.e. you can filter content using the dropdown in the main page, and writing the url manually like `https://baseURL/?filter=Asia` at the same time.

 -   The app operates in both `dark mode` & `light mode`, and the ratio of images are fixed in `4:3`.
 All Images are also lazy loaded using the new `next/image` capabilities.